Modoc, Georgia

 Modoc is an unincorporated community in Emanuel County, in the U.S. state of Georgia.
+Modoc is located approximately 4.5 mi northeast of the Emanuel County seat of Swainsboro.

 History

 A post office called Modoc was established in 1888, and remained in operation until 1929.
 The community was named after the Modoc Indians.

 The Georgia General Assembly incorporated Modoc as a town in 1912.
 The town's municipal charter was repealed in 1995.